-At the end of their first life as a traction battery, EV batteries often still have a very good storage capacity of between 70 and 80 percent and are therefore suitable for mobile or stationary use in second-life (SL battery).
-Possible second-life applications include energy storage systems for photovoltaic or wind power plants, emergency power systems in the municipal power grid or primary control power in power grid operation.
-There will be a great demand for such energy storage systems in the future electricity grid due to the expansion of renewable energies.
-The potential of used EV batteries should therefore be exploited.
+At the end of their first life as a traction battery, EV batteries often still have a very good storage capacity of between 70 and 80 percent^{13,14} and are therefore suitable for mobile or stationary use in second-life (SL battery).
+Possible second-life applications include energy storage systems for photovoltaic or wind power plants, emergency power systems in the municipal power grid or primary control power in power grid operation.15 There will be a great demand for such energy storage systems in the future electricity grid due to the expansion of renewable energies.
+In order to exploit this potential, the conditions for good reusability of EV batteries and good infrastructures should now be created.